mleku/signr/README.md

 The canonical encoding of the signature prefix would thus look like this:

-   signr_0_SHA256_ECDSA_deadbeefcafeb00b_0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef
+signr_0_SHA256_ECDSA_deadbeefcafeb00b_npub1e44x0gq7xg2rln2ffyy4ck5ghyt03mstacupksjy462u50nqux6qt8zpf8_0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef

-The signature will then be in Bech32, and appended in place of the hexadecimal hash string as shown above, and the verifier must first generate the message hash, hash this string, and then validate it against the decoded Bech32 signature that was in the last place in the published signature.
+The provided signature contains the Bech32 encoded signature bytes in the place of the message hash.
+The verifier splits off this signature, adds the message hash in its place, hashes the resulting string, and then after decoding the signature to bytes, calls the secp256k1 schnorr signature verify function and gets the result.
+If the signature was made on the hash of this same string then it will pass.